 Doris Ulmann, Girl with Embroidery Hoop, n.d., Silver Gelatin Print, Collection of Jessica Lange

-Join us for a panel discussion of the Doris Ulmann: From the Highlands to the Lowlands exhibition.
+Join us for a gallery talk on the Doris Ulmann: From the Highlands to the Lowlands exhibition on Sept.
+15 from 2 – 3 p.m.
 Panelists include Joshua Mann Pailet, Founder/President of A Gallery for Fine Photography in New Orleans and Richard McCabe, Curator of Photography at the Ogden Museum of Southern Art.